 The 3-member Empirical Review Committee should approve the project topic prior to its beginning and meet as a group with the student to assess, review, and approve the Empirical after the study is completed.
 This serves as the Empirical Defense.
-These approvals are submitted on the same form and the form should be filed with the DGS assistant upon completion (EMPIRICAL FORM/APPENDIX).
+These approvals are submitted on the same form and the form should be filed with the DGS assistant upon completion (see Appendix for the current evaluation forms).
 The empirical paper should be reported in concise written form akin to a journal article, according to the APA Publication guidelines and, if appropriate, submitted for publication.
 When defending your Empirical project, all committee members must be present and the project endorsed by all members at that meeting.
-Your project may be initially approved by individual members prior to the defense, but the final project must be discussed/defended in front of the committee as a group and endorsed by all members at that meeting.
+Your project must be discussed/defended in front of the committee as a group and endorsed by all members at that meeting.
 The committee will consider, among other factors, how the empirical paper may be improved to facilitate submission to a journal.